genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/06_testing/01_component-testing.md

 You can use the `curl` tool to test a module from the command line.

 The simple example below tests the resource `event-account-validate-request`.
-It sends a request to see if the resource event handler is able to validate an account.
+It sends a request to see if this resource in the Event Handler is able to validate an account.

 ```bash
 curl --request POST 'localhost:9064/event-account-validate-request' \